weaviate/weaviate-io/developers/weaviate/concepts/replication-architecture/consistency.md

 # tags: ['architecture']
 ---

-Data consistency is a property of a database that refers to whether or not data that is distributed across multiple nodes is the same on all of the nodes.
+Data consistency is a property of distributed databases.
+Data is consistent when the data that is distributed across multiple nodes is the same on all of the nodes.
 Data consistency is an important consideration for multi-node clusters.

 In Weaviate data consistency has two components, schema consistency and data object consistency.

-Schema consistency is extremely important.
 The schema defines the structure, or the blueprint, of the data.
-For this reason, Weaviate uses a strong consistency protocol and the [Raft](https://raft.github.io/) consensus algorithm for schema replication.
+Weaviate uses a strong consistency protocol and the [Raft](https://raft.github.io/) consensus algorithm for schema replication.

 Data objects, on the other hand, are eventually consistent.
-This means all nodes eventually contain the same data.
-Weaviate uses a leaderless design with eventual consistency for data replication.
+This means all nodes eventually contain the same data, but at a given point in time some nodes may be out of sync.
+Unlike Raft, Weaviate uses a leaderless design with eventual consistency guarantees for data replication.

 The different designs reflect the trade-off between consistency and availability that is described in the [CAP Theorem](./index.md#cap-theorem).
 In Weaviate, data consistency is tunable, so it's up to you how you make the trade-off between A and C.